 When I first started blogging, I wanted to try the free route to see if I’d take myself seriously.

-But when I did my research, I found that you really can make more money blogging by making the simple investment of buying a website host along with my own domain and a WordPress theme.
+But when I did my research, I found that you really can make more money by investing in buying a website that is more established.

 Why?

-When you use a free service, you lose the capability to customize your site to its full extend.
+When you use a free service, you lose the capability to customize your site to its full extent.

 When you make an investment and purchase a host for your blog, you also purchase the power to customize it.

-For example, with a self-hosted WordPress blog you have access to a practically unlimited amount of themes and plugins.
+For example, with a self-hosted WordPress site you have access to a practically unlimited amount of themes and plugins.

 Whereas with a free WordPress.com plan, you only have access to the themes and plugins they offer.

-So if you’re serious about making money blogging, make the small investment and treat your blog as a business.
+So if you’re serious about making money from your website, make the small investment and treat your site as the business it is.

-One of the biggest mistakes I see bloggers make is neglecting to disclose their partnerships with brands.
+One of the biggest mistakes I see website owners make is neglecting to disclose their partnerships with brands.

 It’s so consumers know when someone (i.e. the brand) is paying for something to be displayed, or someone can get compensated if you purchase using their link.